New York Wrongful Death Lawyer

 - Family members have suffered economic loss as a result of the death.

 Wrongful death cases can be complicated.
 It is not always easy to determine who is legally responsible for a victim's death.
 In some cases more than one person is ultimately responsible.
-Furthermore there may be complex procedural rules and timelines that must be followed.
-To make sure that your case is properly handled it is critical that you are represented by attorneys with experience handling wrongful death cases.
-Contact Stephen Bilkis and Associates to discuss the details of your case.
-Our staff is experienced in handling claims involving wrongful death cases related to construction accidents, car accidents, product liability, and medical malpractice.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+Furthermore, there may be complex procedural rules and timelines that must be followed.
+To make sure that your case is properly handled it is critical that you are represented by wrongful death attorneys serving New York who have experience handling wrongful death cases.
+Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
+We serve clients in the following locations: Manhattan, Westchester County, Suffolk County, Staten Island, Bronx, Brooklyn, Long Island, Nassau County, and Queens.